Nonprofits tend to get addicted to transactions they generate mostly by aiming marketing toward potential supporters with low-capacity.

 2. Search for the 80/20.

-Once the entire organization buys-in to a migration-minded approach, it will become evident that only a small number of supporters truly have the capacity to make massive impact and want to have a deeper relationship with you, your staff and your mission at any given time.
-Your job is to find out who those people with capacity are, why they care, how they’d like to give, how they want to be treated, and when.
+Once the entire organization buys-in to this kind of migration-minded approach, everyone will need to become hyper-focused on donor passion and capacity.
+It will become evident that only a small number of supporters truly have the right level of passion and capacity to inspire their desire to make massive impact.
+And, even fewer will want to have a deeper relationship with you, your staff and your mission at any given time.
+Therefore, your job is to find out who those people with passion and capacity are, why they care, how they’d like to give, how they want to be treated, and when.

 3. Give them what they deserve.